Behavior Expectations

 • Acting in such a way that discredits the school – behavior that is detrimental to the best interests of the school, or it is incompatible with the common goals and standards of the school community.

-In addition to other disciplinary consequences, seniors may also lose the privilege of participating in Prom and festivities leading up to the Commencement Ceremony.
+In addition to other disciplinary consequences, G11 and G12 students may also lose the privilege of participating in Prom and, for G12 stuents, festivities leading up to the Commencement Ceremony.

 School Bus Behavior